radiantearth/stac-api-spec/core/README.md

 A STAC API is more useful when it presents a complete `Catalog` representation of all the data contained in the API, such that all `Item` objects can be reached by transitively traversing `child` and `item` link relations from the root.
-This property of being able to reach all Items in this way is formalized in the [*STAC API - Browseable* conformance class](../browseable/README.md), but any Catalog can be structured for hierarchical traversal.
+This property of being able to reach all Items in this way is formalized in the [Browseable Extension](https://github.com/stac-api-extensions/browseable), but any Catalog can be structured for hierarchical traversal.
 Implementers who have search as their primary use case should consider also implementing this alternate view over the data by presenting it as a directed graph of catalogs, where the `child` link relations typically form a tree, and where each catalog can be retrieved with a single request (e.g., each Catalog JSON is small enough that